Weslley-Borges/BotLarA/README.md

 - **Frontend**
   - [Discord](https://Discord.com/) - To view the results
 ## 5. Features
-- Search and play musics in YouTube, and functionalities (pause, resume, skip, stop)
+- Search and play musics in YouTube, and functionalities (pause, resume, skip, stop) (upgrading)
+- Moderation system, with advise. (building)
 # Contribute
 You can contribute for the repository,I'll be glad to analyse and accept them!
 And if you have any question about the project...
 - E-mail: weslley15bs@gmail.com